Table of Contents:

 The full requirements for copyright may vary between nations, but there are two general properties a work must have in order to qualify for copyright.

 To give an idea of the types of works that can be copyrighted, here’s a list of some examples.
 This is by no means a complete list, but some common examples.

-Furthermore, simply using expressions, single words, standard calendars and phone listings and so on will not grant copyright, since nothing new has been added by the creator.
-Copyright is protection of an individual’s expression and creative work, so using commonly-used words and phrases which already exist does not mean the creator has used creativity to transform anything or to make something new.
+Furthermore, simply using expressions, single words, standard calendars and phone listings, and so on will not grant copyright, since nothing new has been added by the creator.
+Copyright is the protection of an individual’s expression and creative work, so using commonly-used words and phrases which already exist does not mean the creator has used creativity to transform anything or to make something new.

 The first thing to note with copyright is that in most places, including the EU and USA, it’s automatically granted upon creation.
 This sets copyright apart from other forms of intellectual property, which generally has to be registered for it to receive any form of protection.

 However, registration of copyright is certainly recommended.
 In the event of copyright disputes reaching court, having paperwork detailing registered ownership of IP is enormously beneficial for a number of reasons.